So here we are, into the third decade of the 2000’s and we’re still without hover boards or time-travel cars!

 According to Michelle O’Brien of Integrated Healthcare, it’s “efficiency creation technology that can have an impact on running a healthcare practice.”

 Looking at some of the ‘efficiency creation’ technology that’s currently available.
 Starting with the obvious: online bookings, automated appointment reminders, automated financial reports, electronic health records, self-service check in and clinical recalls & reminders via SMS.
+Digital Marketing is also a key ingredient in growing your patient base or introducing new services.
+For example, maybe you are a women’s health surgeon, and you need to advertise your laparoscopic hysterectomy services.
+Digital marketing is the single best way of getting your message out there about what you are offering.

 The benefits are clear and speak to cost reduction via efficiency creation.
 Anecdotal evidence suggests some practices have been able to cut as much as 70% of front desk staffing costs.